Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Merc Soldier*: An experienced warrior with a great choice of combat skills, Edges, and armor.
 Less specialized and more flexible than the Commando, above, with amazing starting gear.
 (TLPG, p.
 44)

 Mind Melter: The setting's "master psi," who starts with a wide range of abilities, from displays of power to subtle trickery, capable of utterly dominating minds.
-See also the Phase Psychic (below) for a similar MARS package.
+Compare the Mind Bleeder (above) and Phase Adept (below).
 (TLPG, p.
 47)

 Momano Headhunter: Monster slayers who rely on psionics along with implanted cybernetics (blades, spikes, energy projector) that have been enchanted as TW devices.
 (EOH, p.
 21)